 Send and Receive

 When the host selects Send and Receive as the access mode for the guest, the guest can send content to, and receive content from, the host.
-With each sync of the collaboration workspace, content will be updated to match how it exists in the portal of origin.
-The Send and Receive access mode cannot be used to handle back and forth editing of a single dataset between host and guest.
+The Send and Receive access mode is required to enable two-way editing of feature layers between the host and participating collaboration guests.
+This is possible when the owner of the shared feature layer enables this capability on the collaboration workspace and when the feature layer has been configured to support two-way editing.

-The ArcGIS Online host can create additional workspaces by following the steps in Manage collaborations.
-Once created by the host, the new workspaces will become available to guests as part of the next scheduled collaboration synchronization.
-Once the workspaces are available to the guest, the guest administrator can join these workspaces just as they did with the original workspace.
+If multiple workspaces are needed, the ArcGIS Online host can create additional workspaces, which become available to guests as part of the next scheduled collaboration synchronization.
+Guest administrators can then join these workspaces just as they did with the original workspace.